Protospace/spaceport/docs/Printer Billing Integration.md

 ![](media/Pasted%20image%2020250115063429.png)

-The SMTP server 172.17.17.181 needs to point to the server running the python script (probably Tanner's "dev server", hosted on Proxmox).
+The SMTP server 172.17.17.181 needs to point to the server running the python script, currently the [Integrations Server](Integrations%20Server.md).

 ### Python Script